homelabos/homelabos/docs/setup/bastion.md

 Set any `bastion` config values to their correct settings.

-Run `hlos deploy` as usual, and HomelabOS will take care of everything else.
+Run `make deploy` as usual, and HomelabOS will take care of everything else.

 Now point your domain name to your cloud server's IP address rather than your home IP address, and everything should be happy!